Jumio/mobile-sdk-ios/docs/integration_document-verification.md

 ### Data Extraction

-When data extraction should be used, set the following parameter that enables or disables extraction for each transaction.
-It is mandatory to be set to `true` if extraction is activated.
+Data extraction is automatically enabled when it is activated for your account.
+Use the following setting to disable the extraction on a transaction level:

 ```
-config.enableExtraction = true;
+config.enableExtraction = false;
 ```

-__Note:__ If you want to enable extraction for your account in general, please contact your Account Manager, or reach out to Jumio Support.
+__Note:__ If you want to activate data extraction for your account in general, please contact your Account Manager, or reach out to Jumio Support.

 ### Miscellaneous
 Use the following property to identify the scan in your reports (max.
 100 characters) and set a customer identifier (max.
 100 characters).